 Many car owners that currently use petroleum-based oils wonder if using synthetic oil in hot climates would be a better choice.
 In hot summer weather or in cold winter climate weather, synthetic oil is a multi-purpose oil for your vehicle.
 The typical operating temperature range of a car and light-duty truck motor can reach temperatures as high as 235 degrees Fahrenheit under extreme operating conditions.

 In the battle of conventional vs. synthetic oil, most vehicle drivers today know that synthetic oil arises victorious.
-It’s widely known that synthetic oil offers improved wear protection, a cleaner engine, and also gas efficiency, amongst various other advantages.
+It’s widely known that synthetic oil offers improved wear protection, a cleaner engine, and gas efficiency, among various other advantages.
 Synthetic oil likewise lasts much longer, offering the benefit of increased cost savings.
 But why use synthetic oil over conventional?
-Let’s discover.
+Let’s discover today!
 Continue reading Why Use Synthetic Oil Over Conventional?

-It is very important today, since low quality diesel fuels tend to cause diesel injector problems, that diesel engine operators learn which is the best diesel additive to clean injectors.
+It is very important today, since low quality diesel fuels tend to cause diesel injector problems, that diesel engine operators learn what is the best diesel additive to clean injectors.